ay129-35MR/tadoHotWaterKnob/README.md

 - ESP32-S3 N16R8 - lesser ESP32's dont have the (PS)RAM to cope with drawing the screen
-- EC11 Rotary encoder with push button and 320×240 TFT display (ILI9341 or similar) The above can be bought as a package in AliExpress:
+- EC11 Rotary encoder with push button and 320×240 TFT display (ILI9341 or similar) These can be bought as a package in AliExpress:
         <img width="1080" height="1440" alt="image" src="https://github.com/user-attachments/assets/273a4873-22d3-46a4-bc8a-1102559305dd" />

 - Perfboard, solder, wire
--
 - Temperature sensors (via Home Assistant integration)
 - I have a ds18b20 temperature probe in the temp port of the hot water tank, connected to an ESP32 that sends the temps to a Home assistant sensor.